background

 Most Commonly-used Mortgage Programs

 The Consumer Financial Protection Bureau (CFPB) collects information about mortgage loans from lenders.
-Its most recent report covers 2019.
-Lenders originated over 3.8 million purchase-money mortgages for owner-occupied homes that year.
-Of those, almost 2.5 million were conventional loans.
+Its most recent report covers 2021.
+Lenders originated over 4.3 million purchase-money mortgages for owner-occupied homes that year.
+Of those, more than 3 million were conventional loans.
 The distribution of non-conventional mortgage programs was:

 Mortgage Credit Availability